-- Be sent by either certified or first-class mail, as well as by email if there is an e-mail address on file. - Be provided in the parent's or legal guardian's primary language or in a manner they understand.

-- Include an invitation to the parent or legal guardian to attend a suspension conference to discuss the suspension at the parent or legal guardian earliest possible availability. - Provide a full statement of the reasons for the suspension, including the specific violation of the Student Code of Conduct and a description of the specific behavioral event. - Explain the terms of the suspension, including number of days, start date, and end date, and provide a justification for the duration of the suspension. - Document the support services available during the suspension. - Provide notice of the parent or legal guardian right to review. - Include the date and time that the student's re-entry conference will take place.
+- Be sent by either certified or first-class mail, as well as by email if there is an e-mail address on file. - Be provided in the parent/guardian's primary language or in a manner they understand. - Include an invitation to the parent/guardian to discuss the suspension at the parent/guardian's earliest possible availability. - Provide a full statement of the reasons for the suspension, including the specific violation of the Student Code of Conduct and a description of the specific behavioral event. - Include a statement that the student's continuing presence would either: pose a threat to school safety or a disruption to the learning environment. - Explain the terms of the suspension, including number of days, start date, and end date, and provide a justification for the duration of the suspension. - Provide a rationale for the specific duration of the suspension. (i.e. whether a shorter suspension is appropriate) - State whether the school has considered non-exclusionary interventions or discipline prior to implementing the out-of-school suspension. (ex.
+Describe the steps that have been taken to resolve such threats or minimize such disruptions). - Include a statement the student will have the opportunity to make up work. - Document the support services available during the suspension. - Provide notice of the parent/guardian's right to review. - Include the date and time that the student's re-entry conference will take place.